Other Exercises

 Fill In the blanks, then press Score to check your answers

-I was twenty old
+I was twenty four years old

-When I met the woman I would call my own
+I met the woman I would call my own

-Twenty two grand kids now old
+Twenty two grand now growing old

-In the house your brother bought ya
+In the house that your brother bought ya

-On the summer day I proposed
+On the summer day when I proposed

-I made that ring from gold
+I made that wedding ring from dentist gold

 You can't marry my daughter"